-- 1. Drug Free Workplace - a) Prohibited Conduct On or Off-Duty b) Notification of Conviction
+1. Drug Free Workplace

+a) Prohibited Conduct On or Off-Duty

 The unlawful manufacture, sale, distribution, dispensation, possession, or use of a controlled substance by an Omaha Public Schools' employee is strictly prohibited at any time or place whether on or off duty.